keybits/permanote/README.md

 # Permanote

-A personal note-taking application.
+A personal note-taking application designed for Sandstorm.

-The app is functional and works on Sandstorm.
-There are a number of feature improvements planned that will be listed here soon.

-Since the app is designed to run on [Sandstorm](https://sandstorm.io/) it [doesn't implement user accounts or access control](https://docs.sandstorm.io/en/latest/developing/handbook/#does-not-implement-user-accounts-or-access-control).
+It has the features I want.
+I use it for keeping a journal and recording technical tips and documentation when I need longer form notes.
+For me it has replaced Evernote and Google Keep - although it clearly doesn't have many of Evernote's features.
+I still use Google Keep for small quick notes that I need to be synced with mobile devices.

 ## Warning and help appreciated

-This was hacked together over a weekend.
+This was hacked together over a weekend - please consider it Beta software and don't trust important data just yet.
 The code is horrible in many places!
-Pull requests gratefully received if you'd like to clean anything up.
+Pull requests gratefully received if you'd like to clean anything up before I get there.

+## Features

+- Markdown editing for notes
+- Copy and paste or drag and drop image uploading
+- Full text search
+- Tags
+- Syntax highlighting
+- Rich media embeds (e.g. YouTube videos)
+- Archive old notes
+- Keyboard shortcuts to create new note and submit note when done editing

+## Non-features

+- No notebooks - create a new Sandstorm grain
+- No user accounts or access control ([because it's a Sandstorm app](https://docs.sandstorm.io/en/latest/developing/handbook/#does-not-implement-user-accounts-or-access-control))
+- No WYSIWIG editing - you need to write your own Markdown
+- No syncing or offline capability

+## Technology

+- Flask
+- Peewee
+- SQLite
+- jquery inline-attachment

 ## Credits